MARTIMM/question-answer/docs/content-docs/about/QA-release-notes.md

 See [semantic versioning](http://semver.org/).
 Please note point 4. on that page: **_Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable._**

+#### 2021-10-10 0.14.6
+* Value refactored.
+New module is InputWidget.
+* Simple, Notebook and Stack sheets are working.
+* Needed a change for the Assistant sheet because the status was handled in the statusbar widget and is not used with Assistant.
+Therefore needed another mechanism to communicate the status of a page.
+A new module Status is created as a singleton class and Statusbar is turned into a normal one.
+The status info is transported using Supplies.

 #### 2021-04-24 0.14.5
 * Improved **QA::Gui::Value** and other QA widgets by adding class names.
 Names are like QAEntry and QAFrame.
 * Bugfixed **QA::Gui::Value**; returned data from repeatable input fields were extended with an empty value each time.